 Regardless of the removal method, you should now have an inside out joint with the bare minimum paper required to seal it.
 Although rolling inside out is less forgiving when learning, once familiar, you may find it easier than rolling traditionally.

 Be a Pro on the Go

 As you can see, rolling a joint requires a lot of moving parts, and you can't always bring your big bulky grinder with you.
-That's why we suggest the smell proof Safety Case as it's engineered to organize and protect your rolling papers, grinder, crutches, concentrates, poker, pipe and more... it's the all-in-one solution.
+That's why we suggest the smell proof Safety Case to organize and protect your rolling papers, grinder, crutches, concentrates, poker, pipe and more...it's the all-in-one solution.